MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-a-task-sequence-to-capture-an-operating-system.md

 ---
-title: Create a task sequence to capture an operating system | Microsoft Docs
+title: Create a task sequence to capture an operating system
 description: "A build-and-capture task sequence builds a reference computer that can include specific drivers and software updates along with the operating system." ms.custom: na ms.date: 10/06/2016